BBVA API Market

 Every year, 400,000 Chinese visitors flock to Spain, spending an average of 2,000 euros per person.
 They are a type of tourist who do not usually use cash or cards in their purchases, as they are used to paying with Alipay in their country, which is a method they fully trust.
 And it makes sense to think that they also want to use it in Europe.

-Thanks to QR Pay, your business will be able to offer a number of discounts and promotions specially designed for Chinese audiences.
+Your business will be able to offer a number of discounts and promotions specially designed for Chinese audiences.

 These offers will attract tourists, increase your income, and clearly differentiate you from your competition, especially with regard to a type of customer as demanding as the Chinese.